|

 himself, however, he was much more circumspect in criticizing the shortcomings

-Stalinist position that intractable political opponents of social progress must
+proposed the Stalinist position that intractable political opponents of social

-be eliminated, but he eventually made it clear that he thought a truly liberal
+progress must be eliminated, but he eventually made it clear that he thought a

-an ironic Stalinism, Shaw was still preaching social toleration and peaceful
+guise of an ironic Stalinism, Shaw was still preaching social toleration and

-enlightenment, though he wished to make everyone see how desperate the times
+peaceful enlightenment, though he wished to make everyone see how desperate the

 Shaw’s last plays illustrate Tanner’s